svekeman/www-greenitglobe/www.greenitglobe.com/content/home/whatis_box.md

 block3_title_strong = "Gener8-HD"
 block3_title = "IT as Energy"
-block3_text = "Your HyperDense IT delivered as stand-alone box with mininal power footprint and the highest possible uptime.
+block3_text = "Your HyperDense IT delivered as stand-alone box with minimal power footprint and the highest possible uptime.
 Can run anywhere in the world." block3_link = "gener8"

 +++